 USDA’s food dollar series, which tracks average annual consumer expenditures in retail food stores and restaurants, attempts to break down which steps cost the most, relative to the final value of food.

 In each of the past four years, farmers’ share has dropped sharply.
-The relative importance of farms, agribusinesses (such as seed and fertilizer suppliers), packagers and processors have also fallen slightly since 1993.
-In 2016, agribusiness saw two cents of every food dollar, according to USDA.
+The relative importance of farms, agribusinesses (such as seed and fertilizer suppliers), packagers and processors has also fallen slightly since 1993.
+In 2016, agribusiness saw 2 cents of each food dollar, according to USDA.

 Canning cautions that it’s difficult to tease out individual causes.
 Higher transportation costs, which impact many crops, might have a lesser impact on produce from California, which is frequently consumed closer to the farm.